HOW IT WORKS

 Working with Your Teacher

-Attendance is expected according to the Hendry County District Schools calendar; however, academic progress can be achieved during the weekends as well.
-Students are expected to make up any missed assignments, and watch or listen to recordings of any class sessions they miss.
-Middle School students are expected to spend approximately 5–7 hours on schoolwork per school day.
+Attendance is expected according to the Hendry County District Schools calendar.
+But academic progress can also be achieved during the weekends or other days when school is not scheduled to be in session.
+Middle School students are expected to spend about 4–7 hours on schoolwork per school day.

 The school year begins with benchmark testing to measure students' baseline knowledge and these results will drive individualized instruction.
 Mid-year and end-of-year benchmark testing will also occur to measure each student's growth toward mastering all state standards.
 Our testing is purposeful and meaningful and drives our instructional practices to best serve the individual needs of your child.